arparaschiv/solar-coronal-inversion/CLEDB_BUILD/README-RUNDB.md

+# Parallel Database Generator

 README for running CLE database calculations on multiple CPU threads.

 ### [solar-coronal-inversion repository on github](https://github.com/arparaschiv/solar-coronal-inversion/)

 Contact: Alin Paraschiv (arparaschiv@ucar.edu)

-#### **History:**
+#### **History for BUILD module:**

-- ARP: 20210617 - initial release
+- ARP: 20210617 - initial release.
-- ARP: 20210827 - Added a slurm enabled version of the script for batch jobs on RC systems
+- ARP: 20210827 - Added a Slurm enabled version of the script for batch jobs on RC systems.
-- ARP: 20210915 - Rewrote the thread scaling to allocate tasks uniformly across threads; Both interactive and batch scripts now can utilize RC slurm capabilities.
-The interactive version can only use slurm allocated resources inside interactive jobs.
-The batch dedicated version can utilize scratch directories; It copies outputs in a user's project directory after finalizing tasks.
+- ARP: 20210915 - Rewrote the thread scaling to allocate tasks uniformly across threads; Both interactive and batch scripts now can utilize RC Slurm capabilities.
+The interactive version can only use Slurm allocated resources inside interactive jobs.
+The batch dedicated version can utilize scratch directories; It copies final outputs in a user's project directory after finalizing tasks.
 - ARP: 20221222 - Updated both scripts to fix an error with calculating the optimal heights that are scaled across available nodes.

 #### **SCOPE:**

-This is a simple bash script implementation that launches separate parallel processes for the CLEDB_BUILD module.
+This is a simple bash script implementation that launches separate parallel processes for building Stokes IQUV databases as part of the CLEDB_BUILD module.
 Two versions are provisioned:

 1. *[rundb_1line.sh](./rundb_1line.sh)*    (For local **interactive** runs; can be utilized inside slurm interactive environments too.)